stanac/ArgoStore/docs/docs/docs/getting-started.md

 }
 ```

-`Id` will be used automatically for identity.
+`Id` will be used for identity.
-It will be automatically populated when not set.
+It will be automatically populated when not set (when it's `Guid.Empty`).
 See [Identity]() for more information.

 Open `Program.cs` and add using: